fullptr/datamatic/README.md

 * It calls the associated function with the arguments `("std::vector<int>", "int", [1, 2, 3])`.

 ### Example of a Templated Parametrized Parser Functions
-Bringing it all together, the smart pointer parser are an example of a templated parametrized parser.
+Bringing it all together, the smart pointer parser is an example of a templated parametrized parser.
 It is templated because it contains a type, and it is parametrized because the default values rely on the `make_*` functions:
 ```py
     @ctx.type("std::unique_ptr<{}>", make_fn="std::make_unique")
     @ctx.type("std::shared_ptr<{}>", make_fn="std::make_shared")